thiagomoyses/thiagomoyses/README.md

 **Talking about Personal Stuffs:**

-- 💻✈ I’m currently working as an I.T Support Analyst at the international airport of campinas - BR;
+- 💻 I’m currently working as an Support Technician - On Going in a company called ART IT, located in Campinas-SP(BR);
 - :iphone: I’m currently learning Java for mobile;
 - 💬 Ask me about anything, I am happy to help;